 “After a traumatic experience, the human system of self-preservation seems to go onto permanent alert, as if the danger might return at any moment.”
 (Judith Lewis Herman, Trauma and Recovery)

 If you have experienced a trauma and are feel that the symptoms of PTSD apply to you, do not wait to get help.
 Living with PTSD is painful and for some, dangerous.
+The VA provides disability benefits to people who became sick, injured, or developed disabilities while serving in the military but some find it difficulty accessing these benefits they both deserve and are entitled to.
+If you’re finding the process challenging, you could seek help from PTSD Lawyers who assist veterans nationwide.
 Treating PTSD can come in many forms, or, more productively in a combination of forms.

 Behavioral Therapy – changing specific actions using several techniques to decreases or stop unwanted behavior.
 Exposure to what is frightening may be gradual.
 Another tool is slow, deep breathing to reduce hyperventilating.

 Cognitive Behavioral Therapy – teaching patients to react differently to the situations and bodily sensations that trigger panic attacks associated with PTSD.
 Learning to change thinking patterns as well as responses to situations provides tools for overcoming the triggers of PTSD.